Mothers in New York are an entirely different breed.

 Income: Less than $50k

 Her Story: We live in a one-bedroom apartment in the Bensonhurst section of Brooklyn.
 It has been both difficult and somewhat easy raising my child in such an expensive city.
 It is difficult because there is not much opportunity for working mothers to have assistance.
-It sometimes seems like I make too much to qualify for anything substantial because programs only see me at my pre-taxed without considering all of my expenses.
+It sometimes seems like I make too much to qualify for anything substantial because programs only see my pre-taxed without considering all of my expenses.

 It can be easy because there are a lot of free entertainment programs I can take my daughter to that help expose her to culture.
 I spend a lot of time on Google looking for free things to do since money always has to go to more pressing things.
 It's also hard to arrange pick-up and drop-off since babysitters and nannies tend to charge more an hour than I make an hour.
 I would like to find a bigger apartment that I can afford so she can have her own room but the prices are very high.
 I continue to put my name on the housing lottery.
 What helps a lot, though is that I grew up here and I have friends with kids.
 My daughter receives a lot of hand-me-downs.